dkochmanski/charming-clim/doc/grafts.md

     ![Lower DPI](72dpi-96dpi-sbs.png)

-* Fact that the screen has higher density doesn't mean that coordinates mapping perfectly on a lower density screen will map well on a higher density one.
+* Fact that the screen has higher density doesn't mean that coordinates mapping perfectly on a lower density screen will map well to a higher density one.
 Take this HDPI screen.
 Almost all coordinates are floats while on the MDPI display they had all integer values.

     ![HDPI](hdpi.png)

-* Higher resolution makes rectangles look better (border line is thinner and distortions are less visible to the eye).
+* Higher resolution makes rectangles look better (borderline is thinner and distortions are less visible to the eye).
 Here is XXXHDPI:

     ![XXXHDPI](xxxhdpi.png)